technicated/ts-enums/README.md

 The most powerful abstractions come from generics, and luckily TypeScript has support for them!
 However, to correctly integrate generics with `ts-enums`, you need to do an extra step to help the compiler digest and "pass down" the information about the generic types.

-All the following examples will use a generic enum with a single generic parameter, but this library supports up to six of them (although I hope nobody will never need to utilize them 😅).
+All the following examples will use a generic enum with a single generic parameter, but this library supports up to six of them (although I hope nobody will ever need to utilize them 😅).

 Let's translate the original `Maybe` example from the made-up `variant` syntax to this library's syntax.
 First the code, then the explanation - and for now we are going to omit the prototype and the static methods.